EricCabrol/Metro/README.md

 **Plotting data**

+- `plot_all_decel.py` : plots all calibrated accelerations found in a folder

-- `plot_one_trip.py` : plots calibrated and uncalibrated data for a single trip
+- `plot_two_trips.py` allows to compare two recordings, both for calibrated and uncalibrated data

 **Identifying stops from acceleration recordings**